chrisclarkedev/Project2/README.md

 **Dec 2021 Changes**

 - Design Overhaul

--New components added
+- New components added
--New styling of navbar and search hero form -Restructured Components (Setup for easy media queries) -Responsive design built for mobile phone
+- New styling of navbar and search hero form
+- Restructured Components (Setup for easy media queries)
+- Responsive design built for mobile phone